Your Drinking Water

 Information on water quality is provided periodically to the public via our annual Water Quality Report.
 Information on our Cross-Connection program, which helps prevent contamination of the water in your household pipes, can be found here.

 It is the Water Authority’s job to safeguard the quality of our drinking water while working to ensure a reliable long-term supply for our community.
-If you have a question or concern about the water quality at your home or business, please call the Water Quality Information Line at 289-3653 or email firstname.lastname@example.org.
+If you have a question or concern about the water quality at your home or business, please email firstname.lastname@example.org or call 842-WATR option 1 to speak with staff in the Communication Center.
 You may be able to troubleshoot some water quality issues on your own; check out the Alameda County (California) Water District website for some handy tips.

 Source Water Protection